๐ Passthrough Features

 ๐ Overview

-Passthrough features allow you to include data in your model without any preprocessing modifications.
-They're perfect for pre-processed data, custom vectors, and scenarios where you need to preserve exact values.
+Passthrough features allow you to include data in your model inputs without any preprocessing modifications.
+They're perfect for IDs, metadata, pre-processed data, and scenarios where you need to preserve exact values.
+With KDP v1.11.1+, you can now choose whether passthrough features are included in the main model output or kept separately for manual use.

 Direct Integration